-English Church Architecture -
+English Church Architecture.

-MUCHELNEY, St. Peter & St. Paul (ST 429 249) (October 1998)
+MUCHELNEY, St. Peter & St. Paul (ST 429 249),

 Like All Saints', Martock, this is another Perpendicular church showing a loose affinity with A.K.
-Wickham's "Quantock Group" (see the entry on St. Mary's church, Bishop Lydeard for an explanation), although unlike All Saints', this is a building that is only of the second rank.
-The tower (shown left) has real nobility, however, and in its desolate location in the Somerset Levels - next to the ruins of Muchelney Abbey (shown in the photograph at the foot of the page) and beside the River Parrett - it is an attractive landmark for miles around.
-Constructed largely of blue lias, which is certainly blue here in the walls of the chancel but more a whitish-grey in the tower, it rises in three stages to battlements punctuated by short pinnacles in lines of three at the corners and further pinnacles at the centre of each wall, supported by angle buttresses to the lower two stages and with a projecting octagonal stair turret to the southeast.
-The transomed W. window has ogee lights subarcuated above the outer pairs, alternate tracery with subreticulation and through-reticulation, and a supertransom crossing between the supermullions rising from the apices of lights 2 & 4.
-The W. doorway has a finely moulded surround and an order of bowtells with capitals, all set beneath a label.
+Wickham's Quantock Group' (see the page for St. Mary's church, Bishop Lydeard for an explanation), although unlike All Saints', this is a building that is only of the second rank.
+The tower has a real nobility, however, and in its desolate location in the Somerset Levels - next to the ruins of Muchelney Abbey (shown in the photograph at the foot of the page) and beside the River Parrett - it is an attractive landmark for miles around.
+Constructed largely of blue lias, which is certainly blue here in the walls of the chancel but more a whitish-grey in the tower, it rises in three stages to battlements punctuated by short pinnacles in groups of three at the corners and further pinnacles at the centre of each wall, supported by angle buttresses to the lower two stages and with a projecting octagonal stair turret to the southeast.
+The five-light transomed W. window has ogee lights subarcuated above the outer pairs, alternate tracery with subreticulation and through-reticulation, and a supertransom crossing between the supermullions rising from the apices of lights 2 & 4.
+(See the glossary for an explanation of these terms.)
+The W. doorway has a finely moulded surround and an order of bowtells with capitals, all set beneath a label (rectangular dripstone).